Justinbomwell/COP4610_proj2/README.md

     makefile:
       • Compiles empty.c and part1.c
       • Executes strace on empty.x and part1.x to create empty.log and part1.log

 Compilation Instructions:
-      • To compile the project, move to the working directory that contains our opened .tar file
+    • To compile the project, move to the working directory that contains our Part1 folder.
-      • Type "make" into the command line
+    • Type "make" into the command line.
+This will compile the files and run strace, pushing the results to the .log files.
-      • To clean the directory the shell is running in, type "make clean" into the command line.
+    • To clean the directory, type "make clean" into the command line.
-      • This will remove the .o files and the "shell" executable.
+    • This will remove the *.o and *.log files.

   ////////////////////////////////////////////////////////////////////////////////////////////

   PART2:

     my_timer.c:
       • Prints prompt
       • Parses instructions